-- Lead Invigilator(s) act as Assistant Examinations Officer with support from SLT. - Data Manager or Network Office to implement download. - Examinations Officer to have remote access to SIMs and A2C for file transfers.
+• Exams Assistant or, in their absence, Lead Invigilator(s) act as Assistant Examinations Officer with support from SLT.

-- Tutors to ensure candidate personal data is accurate. - SLT liaise with Examinations Officers within Learning Partners. - HOF or Subject Leader to make entries via individual awarding body sites.
+- Data Manager or Network Office to implement download. - Examinations Officer to have remote access to SIMs and A2C for file transfers. - Tutors to ensure candidate personal data is accurate. - SLT liaise with Examinations Officers within Learning Partners. - HOF or Subject Leader to make entries via individual awarding body sites.